 - Not advised for those who aren't strong swimmers

 To get started, invest in a good-quality swimsuit and potentially a wetsuit.
-You'll also need to purchase some neoprene swim gloves and boots if swimming in colder temperatures (some wild swimmers also prefer to wear aquashoes while wild swimming to protect their feet from any potentially rocky ground) and complete an induction at your local ponds, lake or by the sea depending on where you want to wild swim.
+You'll also need to purchase some neoprene swim gloves and boots if swimming in colder temperatures (some wild swimmers also prefer to wear aqua shoes while wild swimming to protect their feet from any potentially rocky ground) and complete an induction at your local pond, lake or by the sea depending on where you want to wild swim.
 There are additional health benefits to swimming in the sea thanks to its high salt content, but some may prefer a secluded and still lake to get their ecotherapy fix.
-For guidance, take a read through the Outdoor Swimming Society Swim Responsibility Statement (opens in new tab) and always chat safety considerations through with a lifeguard beforehand.
+For guidance, take a read through the Outdoor Swimming Society Swim Responsibility Statement and always chat about safety considerations with a lifeguard beforehand.

 “The beauty of wild swimming is that it’s a simple, low-cost hobby that anyone, regardless of age, gender, background, can enjoy with opportunities to enjoy it wherever you live," Ovenden explained.
 If you don't feel confident heading out on your own, there are plenty of groups to join where you can wild swim with others in tow.
 The Outdoor Swimming Society's website has an extensive list of local groups to join.

-Start up costs: $ | Start up kit: Just bring yourself—and maybe a good pair of trainers | Indoor or outdoor: Indoor | Group activity: Optional | Skill level: Easy
+Start up costs: £ | Start up kit: Just bring yourself and maybe a good pair of trainers | Indoor or outdoor: Indoor | Group activity: Optional | Skill level: Easy

 - It's great for fitness

 - It's a lot of fun